Aditya-U7/Numbering_systems/README.md

-This repository contains a collection of different programs written in C, C++, Python.
+This repository contains a collection of number conversion programs.

 Sample output of the binary_to_octal:

 ![Screenshot](binary_to_octal.png)

 binary_to_hex: